Trump rails against federal spending that he requested in his budget

 Trump is threatening not to sign the bill, creating confusion among Republicans, jeopardizing relief for millions of Americans and raising the possibility of a government shutdown beginning next week.

-In most cases, the programs the president singled out had the support of key Republicans in Congress, including Senate Majority Leader Mitch McConnell (R-Ky.) and Senate Appropriations Committee Chairman Richard C. Shelby (R-Ala.).
+In most cases, the programs the president cited had the support of key Republicans in Congress, including Senate Majority Leader Mitch McConnell (R-Ky.) and Senate Appropriations Committee Chairman Richard C. Shelby (R-Ala.).

-Trump voiced his complaints, highlighted on Fox News and other conservative media, during an 11th hour video declaration that he supported a larger payout to Americans than the $600 checks Congress agreed to pay.
-The criticism ignored the fact that his treasury secretary, Steven Mnuchin, had negotiated the amount and Trump’s call for $2,000 was certain to face opposition from many deficit hawks in the Republican Party.
+Trump voiced his complaints, highlighted on Fox News and other conservative media, during an 11th-hour video declaration that he supported a larger payout to Americans than the $600 checks Congress agreed to pay.
+The criticism ignored the fact that his treasury secretary, Steven Mnuchin, had negotiated the $600 figure and that Trump’s call for $2,000 was certain to face opposition from many deficit hawks in the Republican Party.

 “The bill they are now planning to send back to my desk is much different than anticipated.
 It really is a disgrace,” Trump said.
 “For example, among the more than 5,000 pages in this bill, which nobody in Congress has read because of its length and complexity, it’s called the COVID Relief Bill, but it has almost nothing to do with COVID.”